zylx0532/pasztor.at/_posts/2018-02-14-building-your-own-cdn.md

 tags:          [Docker, DevOps, CDN]
 ---

+> **Update one year later:** the CDN is now disabled.
+If you are curious about the reasons, scroll to the end.

 As you can (hopefully) see from this site, I like my pages *fast*.
 Very, very fast.
 Now, before we jump into this, let me be very clear about it: using a CDN will only get you so far.
 If your site is slow because of shoddy frontend work, a CDN isn't going to help you much.
 You need to get your frontend work right first.
 However, once you've optimized